 I was sitting at my desk, one weekday afternoon, when Phil sent me a text: “Where do you want to sleep this weekend?”
 An excellent question.
 Inside is, after all, boring, and the UK was our oyster.
 I launched into full adventure planning mode.
 Maybe we would spend a night in the Lakes, taking in the views I had read about in Trail Magazine.
-How about a night in the middle of Dartmoor followed by a roast from Gloucester Services on the way home?
+How about a night in the middle of Dartmoor followed by a roast at a pub somewhere on the way home?
 To my suggestions, he replied: “I was thinking somewhere closer to home”.
 I felt like he had poured a bucket of cold water over the whirlwind of my Brilliant Ideas.
 Closer to home was more difficult.
 We live in the middle of the Midlands.
 At most, we are only 3-4 hours away from some of the coolest adventure locations in England and Wales; on our doorstep, however, the pickings are slimmer.
 There are no towering summits and no national parks.
 There aren’t, to my knowledge, any guidebooks on wild adventures in Leicestershire.
 I stared at online maps of the local area and despaired.
 How was I going to find somewhere bonkers to sleep around here?

 There was only one person I could go to for advice: my grandpa, benefactor of my favourite Gore Tex bivvy bag and general source of adventure inspiration.
 Grandpa has been basically everywhere, remembers every route, and has maps of all places (plus, usually, a spare, which he is often happy to gift to whichever map-deprived adventurer is at hand).
 He pointed me to a site near Cleeve Hill in the Cotswolds.
 It was nothing high, nothing technical; no Wainwrights or Munros to be bagged.
 There was not even a trig point.
 The point of interest was an unassuming English Heritage site off the Cotswold Way, and an excellent pub was promised nearby.